 - Dedicated themed areas and treatment rooms catered to children, including a cleaning area where siblings can be together and private treatment rooms.

 - Children can watch cartoons while getting treatment with TVs above every chair.

 - Parents are welcome during treatment.

 - Multiple doctors to get sibling appointments at the same time.

 - To help ease the child’s anxiety, “laughing gas” and other options are available.

-- Child gets prize/toy at end of cleaning or treatment.
+- Each child gets a prize/toy at the end of cleaning or treatment.

-- Child gets electric spin brush every third cleaning visit and new manual toothbrush every cleaning visit.
+- Children get an electric spin brush every third cleaning visit and a new manual toothbrush every cleaning visit.

-- Can see the whole family with separate adult treatment areas.
+- Children can see the whole family with separate adult treatment areas.

 Children’s Dental Services